Faculty

 IIT Chicago-Kent's Program in Labor and Employment Law features a distinguished full-time resident faculty who blend the theoretical and the practical and who are recognized authorities on a range of issues, including the legal relationship between workers and their unions, age discrimination, wrongful discharge, employment agreements, and gender issues in the workplace.

-Professor of Legal Research and Writing; Director of the Legal Research and Writing Program; and Assistant Director of the Institute for Law and the Workplace
+Assistant Professor of Legal Research and Writing and Assistant Director for the Martin H. Malin Institute for Law and the Workplace

-B.A., Social Sciences (Political Science), Mundelein College; J.D., Chicago-Kent College of Law
+B.A., University of West Florida; J.D., Chicago-Kent College of Law

 B.A., Political Science and Speech, Northwestern University; J.D., Ohio State University College of Law